 - Bread - We used soft sub rolls, as we wanted it to be as close to a Subway Meatball Sub as possible.
 However, if you want something with a bit more texture then you could use a baguette which would have more crunch.

 - Meatballs - The key to a good meatball sub is the meatballs.
 Quality is important here, but you have a few options.
 You can either make your own, or use store bought.
 But for this recipe, they need to be cooked first.
-Why not use leftovers from our Slow Cooker Meatballs?
+Why not use leftovers from our Slow Cooker Meatballs or Air Fryer Meatballs?

 - Marinara - This is really where all the flavour comes from.
 If you have used leftovers from our slow cooker meatballs, then that will already have sauce with it.
 If you just have plain leftover meatballs, then you will need some Marinara to go on it.
 Homemade is always best, but you could use a good quality store bought sauce if you prefer.